team-somehow/judg3/cmds.md

 - each param of voting hot or not

 # morph

 - upvote and downvote
 - weighted votes
 - social aspect - comments, likes
 - voting loyalty

+## dynamic

+- best meme coin
+- who should be your class head
+- general consumer facing use case
+- fun stuff that applies to a lot of people
+- presentation should include
+- prevention of sybil attacks
+- prevention of bots